DocFest22 is our Graduate Research Conference - ‘Beyond the doctoral degree’

 This program is for researchers who demonstrate interest in creating positive impact learning new ways to communicate their research and engage with industry.
-We will advise when expressions of interest reopen.
+More information.

 Faculty forums and workshops

-Faculties and Centres conduct workshops and forums for their HDR candidates and academics.
-Contact your relevant Faculty or Centre for more information about these.
+Faculties and the Agriculture, Water and Environment Research Institute conduct workshops and forums for their graduate research candidates and academics.
+Contact your relevant area for more information about these.

 Opportunities for PhD students to gain invaluable industry experience through 3-5 months of tightly focused research with APRIntern- Australia's only all sector—all discipline PhD internship program.

 Charles Sturt University is an organisational member of Vitae.
 Vitae provides tools for development and career support for research staff and students.

 The Vitae website has a wealth of resources and advice tailored to researchers, whether your ambition is to stay within or move outside academia.